 Mirrix Looms are primarily meant for bead weaving, tapestry weaving and bead and fiber combination, but can be used for anything from wire-weaving to rug-making.

 The concept behind weaving on a Mirrix is simple, though techniques and possibilities abound.
 A Mirrix is a loom you can use and grow with regardless of your experience level.

-Mirrix looms are manufactured in Sturgeon Bay, Wisconsin in the United States with the exception of the Saffron Pocket Loom, which is handmade in California.
+Mirrix looms are manufactured in Sturgeon Bay, Wisconsin in the United States.

 When you buy a Mirrix Loom you are purchasing more than a product, you are entering a community of like-minded artists and crafters all looking to share and grow.

 Mirrix Looms was started in 1996 by tapestry weaver and busy mother Claudia Chase.
 She was looking for a loom that was both professional quality and portable enough to take with her to her kids' practices and activities.
 Not finding anything on the market that fit her needs, Claudia designed the very first Mirrix Loom.

 Click here to learn about the Mirrix team!

 What Makes a Mirrix Loom Different from Other Bead or Tapestry Looms?

 From tapestry weaving to bead weaving to wire weaving and free-form fiber weaving, Mirrix Looms are incredibly versatile.